ALL Metrics

 This synergy amplifies the release of endorphins and oxytocin, inhibits cortisol production, and decreases the perception of the threat often associated with pregnancy pain.
 These combined effects create optimal physical and psychological conditions for a sustained reduction in pain.
 In other words, the combination of interventions provides a layered stimulus that supports the mother’s self-regulation capacity for pain (Sr et al., 2021).

 Furthermore, the combined intervention of hypnobirthing and therapeutic music works through physiological pathways and creates profound psychospiritual effects on pregnant women.
 In hypnobirthing, pregnant women are directed to enter a deeper state of relaxed awareness through positive affirmation and visualization techniques (Sr et al., 2021).
 This process maximizes the emotional and cognitive resonance effects when paired with traditional music, such as Gending Sriwijaya.
 Traditional music has a stable and harmonious rhythmic and melodic structure, which is known to facilitate light trance states that are ideal for the reception of positive suggestions during hypnobirthing sessions.
+The synergistic effects of music therapy and hypnobirthing enhance the parasympathetic relaxation response and lower cortisol levels, thereby reducing pain perception.

 Conclusion